Car brand set to close 40% of factories puts SA at risk

 It has also been reported that Nissan is set to implement a more drastic turnaround plan than previously envisioned.

-This news follows an annual net loss of 671 billion yen (R82 billion) for the financial year to March 2025.
+This news follows an annual net loss of 671 billion yen (approximately R82 billion) for the financial year until March 2025.

-The seven factories set to close will also put 20,000 jobs on the line.
+The seven factories set to close will also put 20,000 jobs at risk.

-After announcing their financial loss, the company said it will reduce the number of vehicle production plants in the Nissan global network from 17 to 10 by 2027.
+After announcing its financial loss, the company stated that it will reduce the number of vehicle production plants in the Nissan global network from 17 to 10 by 2027.

 It also plans to streamline its powertrain plants and cancel the planned Lithium Iron Phosphate battery plant in Kyushu, Japan.